Isaac5886/Heart-prediction-attack-/README.md

 ---

+# 🧠 Problem Statement
+Heart disease is a leading cause of death worldwide.
+Early prediction can help prevent fatal incidents.
+This project builds a machine learning model to classify whether an individual is at risk of a heart attack based on various health indicators.

+---

-# 📁 Dataset
+📁 Dataset

-- *Source*: [Mention source if public — e.g., Kaggle, UCI, Hospital Data, etc.]
-- *Shape*: `8763 rows × 26 columns`
-- *Description*:
-  - Each row represents a patient record
+The dataset contains *8,763* user records and *26 features*, sourced from [Kaggle](https://share.google/wOcbIlE09Nyk0fOzG).
+It includes both demographic and medical information used to predict heart attack risk.

+*Key Features:*
-- Patient ID: Unique identifier for each patient.
+- *Patient ID:* Unique identifier for each patient.

-- Age: Age of the patient.
+- *Age:* Age of the patient.

-- Sex: Gender of the patient (Male/Female).
+- *Sex:* Gender of the patient (Male/Female).

-- Cholesterol: Cholesterol levels of the patient.
+- *Cholesterol:* Cholesterol levels of the patient.

-- Blood Pressure: Blood pressure of the patient (systolic/diastolic).
+- *Blood Pressure:* Blood pressure of the patient (systolic/diastolic).

 - Heart Rate: Heart rate of the patient.